Should VCs be investing in beauty brands?

 “The beauty category is one that has seen a lot of M&A activity over the years and I think it will continue into the foreseeable future,” said Hadley Mullin, senior managing director at TSG Consumer Partners.
 She was part of the private equity team that invested in IT Cosmetics a few years before its billion dollar-plus exit to L’Oreal.

 Megan Quinn, general partner at Spark Capital, said that the buying sprees are because the incumbents failed to innovate.
-“You have these enormous conglomerates who have these legacy brands that aren’t translating to millennials to Gen Z and need to acquire this direct to consumer company in order to stay relevant.”
+“You have these enormous conglomerates who have these legacy brands that aren’t translating to millennials, to Gen Z, and need to acquire this direct-to-consumer company in order to stay relevant.”
 Quinn said that she is hoping to find a skincare brand to invest in.
 “The margins in the beauty and cosmetics industry have been very healthy.”

 Tanya Soman, a venture partner at 500 Startups, says that in addition to looking for younger demographics, stores are searching for technology to improve shopping visits.
-“Brick and mortar retailers have also been trying to re-engage customers by looking to technology as a solution in order to provide a high-value in-store experience.”
+“Brick-and-mortar retailers have also been trying to re-engage customers by looking to technology as a solution in order to provide a high-value in-store experience.”

 Some VCs have already made investments.
 Sequoia Capital recently invested in Charlotte Tilbury and IVP has Glossier as a portfolio company.
 Several have invested in subscription services like Birchbox and Ipsy, although those are distribution platforms for other brands’ makeup samples, rather than original products.